shankarpd/nlp/README.md

 *Mac/Linux:*
 Your terminal should already be open.
 Type command-t to open a new tab.
 Type `conda install -c conda-forge wordcloud` to download wordcloud.
 You will be asked whether you want to proceed or not.
 Type `y` for yes.
 Once that is done, type `conda install -c conda-forge textblob` to download textblob and `y` to proceed, and type `conda install -c conda-forge gensim` to download gensim and `y` to proceed.

-If you have any issues, please email me at adashofdata@gmail.com or come talk to me before the start of the tutorial on Saturday.
 # nlp
 # nlp